Gaussian Process Boosting: Simulated Experiments

-We next discuss the results for the Gaussian process model reported in Table \ref{results_friedman3_spatial} and Figure \ref{plot_results_friedman3_spatial}.
-Apart from a linear Gaussian process model, we also consider two boosting approaches that model the spatial effect using deterministic base learners (LSBoost and mboost).
-We find that the GPBoost algorithm has significantly higher predictive accuracy compared to all alternative approaches in all metrics.
-We note that mboost results in very large errors for several simulation runs when doing spatial extrapolation.
-This is reflected in the very large average values, and it inflates variance estimates and thus p-values when doing paired t-tests.
-Further, the results for the `hajjem' mean function reported in Table \ref{results_hajjem_spatial} in the appendix are very similar.
-The GPBoost algorithm significantly outperforms all other approaches in all predictive accuracy metrics.
-As expected, a linear model has the highest predictive accuracy when the data generating process is linear; see Table \ref{results_linear_spatial} in the appendix.
-Despite the relatively small sample size of $n=500$, the differences in predictive accuracy between the linear Gaussian process model and the GPBoost algorithm are relatively small but mostly significant.
-Overall, in contrast to the larger sample size of the grouped random effects, the differences between the GPBoost and the GPBosstOOS algorithms in the accuracy of the error variance parameter $\sigma^2$ estimate are less pronounced.
-This is to be expected as the small sample size translates into high variance for the mean function estimate and, consequently, the out-of-sample parameter estimates for $\theta$ are also less efficient.
+We next discuss the results for the spatial data reported in Table \ref{results_hajjem_spatial}.
+We find that the GPBoost algorithm has higher prediction accuracy compared to all alternative approaches in all measures with most of the differences being highly significant.
+In particular, the GPBoost algorithm has higher prediction accuracy in terms of the RMSE and CRPS compared to both a linear Gaussian process model with $F(X)=X^T\beta$ and independent boosting including the coordinates in the predictor function $F(\cdot)$.
+A two-step approach performs better than a linear model and independent boosting in the majority of prediction accuracy measures, but it has lower prediction accuracy compared to the GPBoost algorithm.
+The results for the `friedman3' predictor function reported in Table \ref{results_friedman3_spatial} in the appendix are similar.
+The GPBoost algorithm significantly outperforms all other approaches in all prediction accuracy measures.
+Not surprisingly, a linear model has the highest prediction accuracy when the data generating process is linear; see Table \ref{results_linear_spatial} in the appendix.
+However, despite the relatively small sample size of $n=500$, the differences in prediction accuracy between the linear Gaussian process model and the GPBoost algorithm are relatively small.
+As expected due to the arguments laid out in Section \ref{exist_work}, the differences between the GPBoost algorithm and independent boosting including the coordinates in the predictor variables (LSBoost) are the largest for probabilistic predictions of sums (`CRPS\_sum') for all three predictor functions.

-\section{Real-world applications}
+\section{Real-world Applications}

-In the following, we apply the GPBoost algorithm to two real-world data sets and compare its predictive accuracy to existing alternative methods.
-We consider data sets for both grouped random effects and a Gaussian process model.
+In the following, we apply the GPBoost algorithm to several real-world data sets and compare its prediction accuracy to alternative methods.
+We consider grouped data, spatial data, and several UCI benchmark data sets.